Are You Concerned About How Much or How Often You're Drinking?

-Even though they're very simple questions, they're surprisingly effective at revealing problem drinking.
+Even though they're simple questions, they're surprisingly effective at revealing problem drinking.
 If you or someone you care about has ever been concerned about your drinking, then it's probably a concern.
-It sounds redundant but, in fact, it's pretty significant.”
+It sounds redundant, but it's pretty significant.

-Thinking of Cutting Back?
+Thinking of cutting back?

-You could limit drinking to a Friday dinner with your husband, on your girls' night out, or as an occasional celebratory treat.
+You could limit drinking to a Friday dinner with your spouse, on your girls' night out, or as an occasional celebratory treat.
 Try to select occasions that don't occur so frequently that it makes limiting intake a challenge.

-- Schedule regular times when you will drink, and regular times when you won't.
+- Schedule regular times when you will drink and regular times when you won't.

 - In any of these situations, try never to drink on an empty stomach.

-“If you want to cut back but are having trouble, you should talk to your doctor,” says Dr. Case.
-“If you're on edge and you can't relax without a drink, you should talk to your doctor.
+If you want to cut back but are having trouble, you should talk to your primary care provider (PCP).
+If you're on edge and you can't relax without a drink, you should speak with your PCP.
 And, if you're drinking to deal with anxiety or depression, that's a double problem.
-Alcohol isn't an effective treatment for either problem, and can actually make both worse.”
+Alcohol isn't an effective treatment for either problem and can make both worse.

-Ultimately, says Dr. Case, “Don’t be afraid to be completely honest with your doctor about your drinking—the amount and frequency, as well as your reasons for doing it.
+Ultimately, don't be afraid to be completely honest with your PCP about your drinking—the amount and frequency, as well as your reasons for doing it.

 You're not alone, and your health care provider can help you.

 Get mental health support in Virtua Primary Care